BrilworksarrowBlogarrowNews & Insights

 Framework_Comparison_2024 1754039453588

-The Stack Overflow survey adds another layer.
-Spring Boot is used by more developers overall, but Quarkus stands out with a higher admiration score, which may point to a good developer experience.
-Micronaut remains more niche, especially in embedded and resource-constrained environments.
+The Stack Overflow survey 2024 further illustrates usage.
+Spring Boot is widely adopted, while Quarkus scores high on developer admiration, highlighting a positive developer experience.
+Micronaut remains niche, particularly in embedded and resource-constrained environments.

 Spring_Boot 1754039465826

-Spring Boot is a framework built on top of the Spring platform.
-It was designed to simplify application setup by handling most configurations automatically.
-It’s widely used in Java development, especially in enterprise and backend systems.
-The Spring ecosystem includes tools for web, security, data access, messaging, and cloud integration, all of which work smoothly with Spring Boot.
+Spring Boot is built on the Spring platform and simplifies application setup by automating most configurations.
+It is especially popular in enterprise environments and backend systems.
+The Spring ecosystem includes tools for web development, security, data access, messaging, and cloud integration, all seamlessly compatible with Spring Boot.

 Ideal Use Cases